tach2004/JUDO-ZEWA-iSafe-Rest-API/README.md

 This integration is provided free of charge and as an open-source project.
 It does not offer official support or services on behalf of JUDO.

 🚨All trademarks, product names, logos, and images are the property of their respective owners and are used here for identification purposes only.
-If any rights holder objects to the use of their assets, we will promptly remove or replace the affected material upon request.🚨
+The use of these names, trademarks and brands appearing in these image files, do not imply endorsement If any rights holder objects to the use of their assets, we will promptly remove or replace the affected material upon request.🚨

 #